amgadmadkour/amgadmadkour.github.io/_pages/cv.md

 ## Internships

-* Mirosoft, Greater Seattle Area, WA, Summer 2018
+* Microsoft, Greater Seattle Area, WA, Summer 2018
   * Project: Improve the graph walk performance of the entity resolution (Conflation) system for the Microsoft Satori knowledge graph.
 Also, work on a technique for catching conflation issues in the graph.

 * Microsoft Research, Greater Seattle Area, WA, Summer 2015
-  * Project: Enhancing the dependency parser over web queries
+  * Project: Enhancing the dependency parser over web queries.

 * Yahoo!,  Sunnyvale CA, Summer 2011
-  * Project: Developing a prototype recommender system for local businesses
+  * Project: Developing a prototype recommender system for local businesses.